wptrainingteam/learn-wp-content/developer-learning-pathway/introduction-to-wordpress-blocks/03-building-your-first-block.md

 # Building your first block

-Once you've scaffolded your block using create-block, you can start building out the functionality.
+Once you've scaffolded your block using `create-block`, you can start tweaking the code to meet your requirements.

 Let's dive into what this might look like for the Copyright Date Block you scaffolded in the previous lesson.